dxdez/ood-cmp/README.md

 # Classic Meal Picker

+> **Note: This project is no longer actively maintained, and the host URL endpoint is no longer active.
+It has been archived for historical purposes.
+Feel free to explore the code, but please note that it is no longer in use or supported.**

 The Classic Meal Picker is a prototype application developed using React and JSX components.
 Its primary purpose is to provide a simple interface for users to explore classic meal options, perform searches, and create custom picks for favorite meals.

 The data source for this application comes from [themealdb.com](https://www.themealdb.com/ "themealdb.com") which supports a helpful list of popular meals.
 Additional functionality from this API includes search and random picks which are used in this application.

 This application was designed from a sample tutorial for experimental purposes and for testing front-end components with an API.
-You can try this application by visiting the following link [here](https://classic-meal-picker.netlify.app/ "here").

 ## Basic Features
 - Explore classic meal options presented within the application.